microtick/node-operations/README.md

 $ rm -r $HOME/.microtick/mtd/config/gentx
 ```

 GENTX-4.
-Choose your parameters (https://hub.cosmos.network/master/validators/validator-faq.html) and create your genesis tx (this assumes you have your validator key set up using mtcli)
+Choose your parameters (https://hub.cosmos.network/master/validators/validator-faq.html) and create your genesis tx (this assumes you have your validator key set up using mtcli as described in Step 1)

 ```
 $ mtd gentx --amount <self delegation amount>